 • How can I be sure that my Staff Member will stay the full period of the care visit and carry out all the tasks?

-We take a considered and comprehensive approach to ensuring that your care service is exactly what is required.
-After every visit the Staff Member will write the details of activities undertaken during the visit in the care record (which is retained by the User Member).
+We take a considered and comprehensive approach to ensuring that the service you receive matches what has been agreed with you.
+After each visit the Staff Member will write the details of the activities they have undertaken during the visit in the care record (which is retained by the User Member).

 • What happens if my regular Staff Member is sick or goes on holiday?

-CCCV services, have been developed in such a way as to involve the care receiver, the care giver and the family; working together with a shared goal of promoting and maintaining mutual respect, choice and dignity, whilst aiming to achieve an individual’s personal wishes and preferred support and care outcomes
+Our services have been developed in such a way as to involve the care receiver, the care giver and the family; working together with a shared goal of promoting and maintaining mutual respect, choice and dignity, whilst aiming to achieve an individual’s personal wishes and preferred support and care outcomes.

-• How do I arrange a care service with CCCV?
+• How do I arrange a service with you?

-Contact CCCV and make an appointment for us to visit you for a chat about how CCCV can work for you.
+Contact us and make an appointment for us to visit you (free of charge) for a chat about what you need in the way of help, and how Cooperative Care Colne Valley can meet that need.
 We are happy to visit you at home to discuss ways we can help and then, once you have decided, you simply leave the rest to us!